Kalyuzhny/RunnerApp/Readme.md

 ## Solution description

 **Please note it is not a fully functioning prototype.
-It was created just to demonstrate an ability to build modern microservices by using best practices, DDD  principles and design patterns**
+It was created just to demonstrate an ability to build modern microservices by using best practices, SOLID, DDD  principles and design patterns**

 #### Technologies used:
 - .NET 7